 Fluorescein angiography (FA) and indocyanine green angiography (ICG) are specialized forms of posterior photography that rely on intravenous injection of the fluorescent molecules fluorescein sodium and indocyanine green dye, respectively.
 The molecular characteristics and emission spectrum make fluorescein useful in assessing retinal, and to a certain extent choroidal, vessels and structures.
 Frequently, the bulk of inflammatory cells in posterior uveitic lesions block background fluorescence in the early phases of the angiogram, and after recirculation and macrophage phagocytosis, late hyperfluorescence may be seen.
 Staining or blockage of retinal vasculature is diagnostic of retinal vasculitis.
 Attention should be paid to arterial versus venous involvement, as systemic collagen vascular diseases, ARN syndrome, and Behçet disease are known for occlusive arteritis.
 FA remains the gold standard for diagnosis of choroidal neovascular membrane.
 Indocyanine green (ICG) is a large, iodine-based molecule that remains within choroidal vasculature and is useful in highlighting choroidal circulation and choroidal inflammatory lesions.
 It should not be given to patients with iodine or shellfish allergies.

-Infectious posterior uveitic entities are treated with the appropriate anti-infectious agent, sometimes followed by judicious addition of corticosteroid to treat the inflammatory component of disease.
+Infectious posterior uveitic entities are treated with the appropriate anti-infectious agent, sometimes followed by judicious addition of corticosteroid to treat the post-infectious inflammatory component of disease.
 The gold standard for treatment in noninfectious uveitis is systemic or local corticosteroids.
 While corticosteroids are highly efficacious in controlling ocular inflammation, the ocular and systemic side effects can be significant.
-Among the short-term side effects of corticosteroids are hunger, hyperglycemia, weight gain, water retention, insomnia, systemic hypertension, osteoporosis, hip necrosis, muscle weakness, immune suppression and poor wound healing, elevated intracranial pressure, mood changes, and adrenal suppression.
+Among the known side effects of corticosteroids are hunger, hyperglycemia, weight gain, water retention, insomnia, systemic hypertension, osteopenia, hip necrosis, muscle weakness, immune suppression and poor wound healing, elevated intracranial pressure, mood changes, and adrenal suppression.
 Longer-term side effects include skin changes, development of diabetes mellitus, osteoporosis, Cushingoid changes of habitus (including ‘moonlike’ facies and the typical ‘buffalo hump’ on the neck), hyperlipidemia, and hypertension.
 Ocular adverse events may include posterior subcapsular cataract, ocular hypertension, and central serous retinopathy.
 Children are especially vulnerable to steroid-responsive ocular hypertension and cataract, so local steroids must be used judiciously.
 In the setting of systemic administration, children are particularly susceptible to growth retardation, osteoporosis, and adrenal suppression.15

 The typical paradigm for the treatment of noninfectious uveitis follows a stepwise approach that starts with the use of local corticosteroids followed by the addition of systemic corticosteroids or immune-modulating agents in refractory cases.
 In select cases, systemic therapy is required at the initiation of treatment.
 The rationale for this approach has been outlined previously.16 Steroid-sparing immunomodulating agents are commonly grouped into the categories of antimetabolites (methotrexate, azathioprine mycophenolate mofetil), T-cell inhibitors (cyclosporine, tacrolimus, sirolimus), alkylating agents (cyclophosphamide, chlorambucil), and biologic agents (infliximab, adalimumab, rituximab, and others).